Mitglieder

 Kontakt: alina.heuser@univie.ac.at

-Laura McAdam-Otto ist Kulturanthropologin und seit 2021 Leiterin des DFG-geförderten Projekts „Making Algae (in)Visible“, welches am Institut für Kulturanthropologie und Europäische Ethnologie an der Goethe Universität Frankfurt angesiedelt ist.
+Laura Otto ist Kulturanthropologin und seit 2021 Leiterin des DFG-geförderten Projekts „Making Algae (in)Visible“, welches am Institut für Kulturanthropologie und Europäische Ethnologie an der Goethe-Universität Frankfurt angesiedelt ist.
 Ihre Forschung hat Küstentransformationen zum zentralen Gegenstand.

 Research interests: Umweltanthropologie, Flucht, Multispecies Studies, ethnographische Methoden